 Let me lift up a few examples of how the gospel spread through personal relationships:

-- Philip brought his friend Nathanael (John 1:40-51).
+- Philip brings Nathanael (John 1:45–51).

-- The Samaritan woman told her whole town about her encounter with Jesus (John 4:28-42).
+- The Samaritan woman tells her town (John 4:28–30, 39–42).

 Other New Testament Hints of Relational Networks

+As I skim through the book of Acts, there is a lot of preaching and proclaiming of the gospel in public setttings.
 Luke’s focus is on the rapid spread of the gospel.
 Verbal sharing is a primary methodology.

 But evangelism through relationships is hinted at in various places where social networks are in place.